This is when you can start playing Elden Ring in the UK

 Read more

-Elden Ring will receive a local release of 12:00am on 25 February 2022, meaning that the game will be playable at the stroke of midnight in each time zone.
+According to a new post on the official Elden Ring Twitter page, Elden Ring will receive a local release of 12:00am on 25 February 2022 on consoles, meaning that the game will be playable at the stroke of midnight in most time zones.
+PC players in the UK will be able to play the game from 11pm on 24 February, an hour before their console counterparts.

 Of course, that will mean some time zones will be able to play the game a few hours ahead of others.
 Players in Japan will be able to play the game ahead of those in the UK and so on.